 NON-TOY GIFTS FOR KIDS

-Toys are wonderful… educational, creative, opening a world of play.
-I am a play therapist, so kids, play & toys are my job.
+Toys are wonderful… educational, creative, opening up a whole world of play.
+I love to find fun little stocking stuffers for kids or great toys that let them be creative… I am a play therapist, after all.
+Playing with kids is literally my job (because learning through play is an amazing thing!)
 However… Toys are also overflowing in our house, and if you are reading this, I’m guessing in your house, too.
 Every year, I take my own Declutter Challenge, where I take time to go through our house & donate toys, but they come back every birthday & holiday.

 Just this week, I was in our playroom looking for toys to donate and I realized that our kids rarely play with any of them anymore.
 Sure, they want toys.
 They ask for toys.
 They see them in the store or at a friend’s house and feel like they can’t live without them.

 I don’t want Christmas or birthdays to be ONLY about the toys.
 I want them to get past the “want” for toys and have a “want” to help others, a “want” to create memories, a “want” to see the real reason for the season.

 Kids have so much stuff.
 Too much stuff.
 (It’s not just the kids… we have too much stuff, too.)

 Toys, toy & more toys.
 Trucks, cars, barbies, legos, Princesses, Pokemon, Shopkins, Nerf Guns, Droids, trains, dinosaurs, baby dolls (times three!).
 While I feel so blessed that we are able to give our kids so much, it is a conversation that we have often: when do you say enough is enough?
 When do you say “No” when you know that you can say “Yes”?
 There are children in our own town that are sleeping on a cold floor tonight and our kids have three of the same toy… a toy that another child would be ecstatic to receive.